-6.116.
+- 6.116.
 The welfare of a child/young person id paramount) and this will be the prime concern in terms of investigating an allegation against a person in a position of trust.
 However, when an allegation or safeguarding concern is being investigated it is likely to be a very stressful experience for the adult subject of the investigation, and potentially for the family members.
 It is important that an employer offers appropriate welfare support at such a time and recognises the sensitivity of the situation.
-Information is confidential and should not ordinarily be shared with the other staff or with children or parents who are
+Information is confidential and should not ordinarily be shared with the other staff or with children or parents who are not directly involved in the investigation.
+More about employer's duty of care to their employees can be found in in the KCSIE2022 guidance. - 6.117.

-6.117.
 Staff whom allegation/s have been made against must always be supported and if suspended they will receive a support person (nominated contact), any suspension is not an indication of guilt.